-When you’re driving, do what you can to remain calm and drive carefully.
-Aggressive driving can lower your highway miles per gallon (MPG) by 33%, and city MPG by 5%!
-Performing vehicle maintenance prior to driving, like changing your oil and properly inflating your tires, can also greatly improve the efficiency of your vehicle.
-Greater efficiency means less fuel is consumed.
+Maintain your vehicle: Performing vehicle maintenance prior to driving, like changing your oil and properly inflating your tires, can also improve the efficiency of your vehicle by 8% or more.

 Flying?
 Avoid layovers and redeyes.
 Frequent takeoffs and landings use more fuel, and the pollution emitted on night flights has a more detrimental impact on the climate.

 Offset what you can’t avoid.
 Inexpensive carbon offsets help mitigate the impact of your air or car travel.
 Calculate your carbon footprint with carbonfund.org, and they’ll tell you how much it will cost to offset your travel.

 Don’t drink and drive.
 Share cabs with your friends, hire a party bus or nominate a designated driver to take a group to and from the festivities.
 By acting responsibly, not only will you prevent accidents, but you’ll lower your carbon impact by reducing the number of vehicles on the road.